luketudge/introduction-to-programming/topics/extras/glossary.md

 A [data type](#type) is 'iterable' if it contains multiple values, and it is possible to 'go through' those values one by one.
 'Going through' the values in an iterable is called 'iterating'.
 [Strings](#string) are iterable (we can iterate through their characters), and so are [lists](#list) and [tuples](#tuple) (we can iterate through their items).
 The most common way of iterating is to use a [loop](#loop).

+## JSON

+JavaScript Object Notation (JSON) is a text file format for storing data.
+It stores data as a group of nested [lists](#list) and [dictionaries](#dictionary) that contain [strings](#string) and numbers, using the same [syntax](#syntax) as Python.
+As the name suggests, JSON was inspired by the JavScript programming language, but the syntax of this language was itself inspired by Python and by other similar programming languages.
+The JSON format is commonly used for transferring data between programs written in different languages, or for transferring data over the internet.

 ## key

 The 'keys' of a dictionary are the labels under which the values in the dictionary are stored.
 See the entry on [dictionaries](#dictionary) for a more detailed explanation of this term.